jakemcc/jakemccrary.com/source/_posts/2015-05-02-put-the-last-commands-run-time-in-your-bash-prompt.markdown

 - bash
 ---

-I'm fairly certain the following scenario has happened to most terminal users.
-You run a command and while its running realize you wish you had prefixed it with [time](http://linux.die.net/man/1/time).
+I'm fairly certain the following scenario has happened to every terminal user.
+You run a command and while it is running realize you wish you had prefixed it with [time](http://linux.die.net/man/1/time).
 The command finally finishes and you really wish you knew how long it took.

-For the last year I've lived in a world where I don't have to think about if I want to time how long a command takes; timing commands happens automatically and the results get displayed in my prompt.
-It is pretty great.
+For the last year I've lived in a world without this problem.
+Upon completion, a command's approximate run time is displayed in my prompt.
+It is awesome.

 ## Overview

-Most of the below code is taken straight from a post on [Stack Overflow](http://stackoverflow.com/a/1862762/491871).
+Most of the below code is from a post on
+[Stack Overflow](http://stackoverflow.com/a/1862762/491871).
 It has been slightly modified to support having multiple commands in your `$PROMPT_COMMAND` variable.
 Below is a minimal snippet that could be